theflockers/release-service-bundles/pipelines/rh-advisories/README.md

 | taskGitUrl                      | The url to the git repo where the release-service-catalog tasks to be used are stored                                              | Yes      | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision                 | The revision in the taskGitUrl repo to be used                                                                                     | No       | -                                                         |

+## Changes in 1.5.4
+* Increase task timeout on the verify-enterprise-contract task

 ## Changes in 1.5.3
 * Increase enterpriseContractTimeout to a large value, 8 hours.
   * Users don't have control over this, so set it to a large value so that the pipeline timeout will kick in first, if anything.